Skip to content

 FlagDefaultDescription

---allfalseAlso destroy persistent sessions
+--allfalseAlso destroy retained sessions

 The background service (capsem-service) runs as a daemon.
 It auto-starts on login via LaunchAgent (macOS) or systemd (Linux).